Intro: The purpose of this tutorial

 Because we made a clean base of code, your bike is already ready to be a connected bike.

 Luos provides a specific app called Gate.
-This app converts Luos modules’ messages into a JSON stream.
+This app converts Luos containers’ messages into a JSON stream.
 You can output and input this JSON stream using the medium you want (USB, Bluetooth, 4G, WiFi, …).